 What are Home Warranty Hidden Costs?

-When is the homeowner supposed to buy home warranty?
-A home warranty is not a plan that can be purchased and used for the life of a home, but it is a warranty coverage for home appliances.
+When is the homeowner supposed to buy a home warranty?
+A home warranty is not a plan that can be purchased and used for the life of a home, but it is warranty coverage for home appliances.
 It is procured before the sale of a home and acts as insurance for the new homeowner.
-Selling a home can be much easier if there is a home warranty drawn in.
-Shopping for a new home is a pricey endeavor.
+But what are home warranty hidden costs?
+Read this interesting post to know more

 Prior to Purchase

 Retailers, installers and manufacturers may provide separate warranties, each of which covers a different part of the home.
 Inquire for copies to take home and contrast against other packages from other retailers.
 Ensure that you get a copy of the complete warranty, not only a summary brochure.
-Glance at the combined terms of all the warranties that cover a home.
+A glance at the combined terms of all the warranties that cover a home.
 All new homes must have a warranty but old or used homes may not, or may have a limited warranty.
 Be cautious of homes sold with no warranty – there may be several hidden problems with the home.
 Also, look for a home warranty that has no waiting period.